Isle of Wight Guru

 Newport Cineworld is the largest cinema on the Island with 11 screens.
 It offers Meerkat Movies discounts and has a Pizza Hut, Burger King and KFC attached.

-Ryde Cinema is a much more vintage day out, with three screens but is very cheap (currently £4 in 2020).
+Ryde Cinema is a much more vintage day out, with three screens but is very cheap (currently £4).

 Parents - do not attempt to find a film that the whole family will want to watch.
 It's never going to happen.
 Your best bet is to split into at least three parties and enjoy two hours' peace.